 The Ark Centre’s team of Behaviour Therapists will conduct a baseline assessment on every child within their first few weeks at the centre.
 Our assessment will provide us with detailed information on your child’s barriers to learning, communication skills and behavioural issues.
 This information is used to formulate an individualised therapy programme with goals and targets for your child.

-Each child will also receive a ‘one plan’ which will provide 12-week targets that are designed and reviewed with parent input at termly meetings.
+Each child will also receive a ‘one plan’ which will provide long term targets that are designed and reviewed with parent input at termly meetings (3 times per year.)
 Our team are able to provide parent support and training on your child’s programme within the centre and any challenges that may arise at home.
-This promotes a focused approach to the therapy ensuring consistency amongst different settings.
+We ask our parents to attend regular sessions in The Ark with thier child.
+This promotes a focused approach to the therapy ensuring consistency amongst different people and settings.
 We also invite professionals working with our children to review meetings which ensures all information is openly shared with parents and any other relevant agencies involved in the child’s wellbeing.
 Additional support can also be sought to provide training for your child’s other settings if required.

 Our team of Behaviour Therapists have all been provided with extensive training, which includes some of the following specific techniques:

-Our team are currently all undergoing their Registered Behaviour Technician (RBT) training qualification.
-The training and application of ABA techniques within our programmes are overseen by our Senior Behaviour team and the BCBA (Behaviour Certified Behaviour Analyst).
+Our team are currently all undergoing their Registered Behaviour Technician (RBT) qualification.
+The training and application of ABA techniques within our programmes are overseen by our in house Board Certified Behaviour Analysts (BCBA).
 These interventions are used in conjunction with other techniques within our programmes but can be applied to a variety of situations to produce positive results and improvements in a child’s behaviour.

 ABA is widely used and is evidence-based, meaning it has passed scientific tests which determine its usefulness, quality and effectiveness as an approach.